 Argan oil is generally used for dipping bread and drizzle on couscous or salads.
 However, the most common use of argan oil in Morocco remains Amlou.

-For many centuries, argan oil embodied the main constituent of traditional Berber medicine where it was used for many illnesses such as rheumatism, heart disease and skin conditions.
+For many centuries, argan oil embodied the main constituent of traditional Berber medicine where it was used for many illnesses such as rheumatism, heart disease, and skin conditions.
 However, for the past decade, argan oil became the most prominent component in the beauty industry.
-In fact, researchers discovered the oil’s exceptional anti-ageing property and superfood power.
-Argan oil contains 80 % unsaturated fatty acids and laboratory testing has demonstrated that oil has antioxidant properties, neutralises free radical agents, protects conjunctive tissue and restores the skin’s water-lipid layer and finally lowers bad cholesterol.
+In fact, researchers discovered the oil’s exceptional anti-aging property and superfood power.
+Argan oil contains 80 % unsaturated fatty acids and laboratory testing has demonstrated that oil has antioxidant properties, neutralizes free radical agents, protects conjunctive tissue and restores the skin’s water lipid layer, and finally lowers bad cholesterol.